Compiled on: 2025-10-22 — printable version

 Lightweight, portable, and easy to install

-(better to use a virtual environment)A game loop is the main logic cycle of most video-games
+pip install pygame (better to use a virtual environment)A game loop is the main logic cycle of most video-games

 It continuously runs while the game is active, managing the following aspects: